Dots (paper-and-pencil game): Capture rule

 If a newly-placed dot completes a closed chain of dots of the same color which encloses at least one of the enemy dots, then all the area inside it is surrounded.
 To form a chain dots must be adjacent to each other either vertically, horizontally or diagonally.
 Surrounded enemy dots are added to the score of the player who surrounded them (but the player's own dots are not counted).
 All enclosed dots and empty intersections are excluded from further play and cannot be used to make new surrounds.
 To mark a newly surrounded area, the surrounding player must draw a boundary line through all of their dots that are part of enclosing chain; to make it more visual the area can also be shaded in the player's color.

 Blue cannot capture empty area without red dots.
 Because of this, red player is threatening to play in A and capture one blue dot.

 Players cannot surround areas that do not have enemy dots inside.
 As a consequence the enemy can use empty intersections inside an enclosed area to complete their own enclosing chain.
 However, if one places a dot into empty area surrounded by the opponent and cannot immediately use it to surround, then this dot can be captured by the opponent (this kind of suicide move is never beneficial but is not prohibited).

 Often there is more than one way of choosing an enclosing chain of dots.
 When played with pens and paper, players are free to choose one however they like.
-When game is played on a computer, to simplify user input, programs usually automatically surround minimum area.
+When the game is played on a computer, to simplify user input, programs usually automatically surround the minimum area.
 In some cases this can be tactically exploited to one's advantage.